nathanjpaek/discord-cluster-manager/README.md

 * Thank you to AMD for sponsoring an MI250 node
 * Thank you to NVIDIA for sponsoring an H100 node
 * Thank you to Nebius for sponsoring credits and an H100 node
+* Thank you Modal for credits and speedy spartup times
 * Luca Antiga did something very similar for the NeurIPS LLM efficiency competition, it was great!
 * Midjourney was a similar inspiration in terms of UX